ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 #### Message handler chain decorators list
 To customize the way your subscription is handled, you can add one or many subscription decorators.

-Here's a summary of the currently available decorators
+Here's a summary of the currently available decorators.
+If you have requirements that these decorators does not support, you can write your own decorators (see the chapter Custom MHC Decorators).

 * `.Append()` - Append a message for each message.
 Like LINQ `.Append()`.
 * `.Branch()` - Split the MHC into two or more parallel trees.